-Pallet dispensers, also known as pallet feeders, are devices that are used to feed or dispense empty pallets to conveyors in larger palletizing systems or automatic palletizers.
+Pallet dispensers, also known as pallet feeders, are devices used to feed or dispense empty pallets to conveyors in larger palletizing systems or automatic palletizers.
 The most common configuration for pallet dispensers is to be stationed between the palletizing system or palletizer and a conveyor line of incoming product units.

 Typically long-lasting as well as highly reliable, pallet dispensers offer heavy duty construction and the ability to interface with existing equipment.
-Pallet dispensers are useful in industries such as medical, cosmetics, consumer, food processing, warehouse, chemical processing, material handling, paper and pharmaceutical.
-Pallet dispensers can dispense most any pallet types including slave board, plastic, wood or metal pallets.
+Pallet dispensers are useful in industries such as medical, cosmetics, consumer, food processing, warehouse, chemical processing, material handling, paper, and pharmaceutical.
+Pallet dispensers can dispense most pallet types, including slave board, plastic, wood, or metal pallets.

-There are numerous different pallet dispenser configurations including hook tine pallet dispensers, side entry pallet dispensers, high level pallet dispensers and low level pallet dispensers.
-Hook tine pallet dispensers consist of four swing-in hook tines, which are sharp, projecting points or prongs mounted to a hopper; they raise and lower in accordance with the pallet stack.
+There are numerous different pallet dispenser configurations including hook tine pallet dispensers, side entry pallet dispensers, high level pallet dispensers, and low level pallet dispensers.
+Hook tine pallet dispensers consist of four swing-in hook tines, which are sharp, projecting points or prongs mounted to a hopper.
+They raise and lower in accordance with the pallet stack.
 Side entry pallet dispensers consist of a pair of telescoping tines that are mounted onto the deck of a hydraulic table and are able to project out to support and elevate the pallet stack.
 High level pallet dispensers and low level pallet dispensers, or floor space pallet dispensers, refer to the positioning of the dispenser: high level pallet dispensers are positioned above the conveyor, while low level pallet dispensers are positioned on the floor next to the conveyor.